amatosg/amatosg/README.md

 ### Quote of the hour

-The proper use of comments is to compensate for our failure to express ourself in code.
+I’ll use dirty tricks for two reasons.
+One is, if it’s really going to give me a performance improvement.
+Or sometimes just for pure pleasure.
+In any case, I document it; I don’t just put it in there.

-~ Robert C. Martin
+~ Donald Knuth

 [website]: https://facturapp.com